harshita19244/opentelemetry-java-benchmarks/README.md

 ## Feedback

-Performance tests are tricky and we are sure that some things might have done better.
-We welcome your constructive comments and we appreciate PRs.
+Performance tests are tricky and there are additional cases that we wish to cover.
+Feedback will be highly appreciated.

 ## Results
 We use [JMH-visualizer](https://github.com/jzillmann/jmh-visualizer) to present the benchmark results.
 Thanks [jzillmann](https://github.com/jzillmann)